react-designer/react-designer/README.md

 ## Usage
-All the entities are pure react components in react-designer except action strategies.
+All the entities are pure react components except action strategies in react-designer.
 I have tried to explain that.
 I'm starting with components.

 ### Component: Designer